pradyumnajavalagi/gen-ai-rush-buildathon/README.md

 ## README.md must consist of the following information:

-#### Team Name -
+#### Team Name - Byte Squad
-#### Problem Statement -
+#### Problem Statement - Revolutionizing ECG Analysis using AI
-#### Team Leader Email -
+#### Team Leader Email - ajpradyumna@gmail.com

 ## A Brief of the Prototype:
-  This section must include UML Diagrams and prototype description
+  AI ECG: Efficient and accurate heart health monitoring through AI-powered ECG analysis with accuracy of 85%.
+ECG Architecture: Data acquisition, preprocessing, feature extraction, and classification using CNNs and RNNs.
+Business Model: Offering AI ECG services to heart patients, senior citizens, and coma patients with hospital connections.
+D2C approach, medical device sales, research, and partnerships to expand the business.
+India's healthcare industry has been growing at a Compound Annual Growth Rate of around 22% since 2016.
+At this rate, it is expected to reach USD 372 Billion in 2022.

 ## Tech Stack:
-   List Down all technologies used to Build the prototype
+   Chatgpt, vs code, html, python, css, tensorflow, nodejs,excel

 ## Step-by-Step Code Execution Instructions:
-  This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed
+  AI ECG: Efficient and accurate heart health monitoring through AI-powered ECG analysis with accuracy of 85%.
+ECG Architecture: Data acquisition, preprocessing, feature extraction, and classification using CNNs and RNNs.
+Business Model: Offering AI ECG services to heart patients, senior citizens, and coma patients with hospital connections.
+D2C approach, medical device sales, research, and partnerships to expand the business.
+India's healthcare industry has been growing at a Compound Annual Growth Rate of around 22% since 2016.
+At this rate, it is expected to reach USD 372 Billion in 2022.

 ## What I Learned:
-   Write about the biggest learning you had while developing the prototype
+   i learned about ai,ml and how to do business with it